 When visiting a new place, especially in a foreign country, remember to check if drinkable tap water is available there!
 If it is, bring along a reusable bottle of your own and just refill it.
 If it is not, try to buy a bottle that filters water.
 Instead of buying a new plastic bottle, you will help to reduce millions of plastic bottles thrown away every year in our waterways and the ocean.

-This is something super easy and common, especially here in Italy, yet most people do not think about it.
-Having a drink, maybe during late-night talks, with your loved ones is such a romantic gesture, but do you know that you can buy organic wines and local microbrews?
+Having a drink with your loved ones is such a romantic gesture, but do you know that you can buy organic wines and local microbrews?
 Probably it will cost way less, and it will be even tastier!
 Of course, it will also have a positive impact on the environment and the local economy.

-Planning a long journey?
-Try camping!
-It is for sure one of the more sustainable ways to spend your summer nights while being in contact with nature and enjoying all the stars above your head.
-Else, you can spend your nights in green hotels or green farms.
+Camping is for sure one of the more sustainable ways to spend your summer nights while being in contact with nature.
+Or you can spend your nights in green hotels or green farms.
 A cool initiative is also to swap homes or even to stay in an eco-BnB.
-This already saves on building costs and is a way to optimize homes’ space usage.